The second of seven posts on Electoral Strategy

 If there is a bottom to the depths we have not marked it yet.

-But, for many mainstream politicians in high places, finishing second in the richest, most powerful country in the world is not so bad.
+But, for many politicians in high places, finishing second in the richest, most powerful country in the world is not so bad.
 Two-party triangulation limits risk because the “loser” is guaranteed a comfortable place at the table.

 As long as triangulation works to reproduce power unchanged, then the social movements largely miss out on the political opportunities that elections should present.